MineCode-Devs/MineSite-Devs/README.md

 * The picture that you want to be at the top of the page if Intermediate or Pro Plan <br>

 ##### If you believe that something may not be possible to make in HTML, ask!
 If anything is not possible, we will definitely tell you!

+# Licence
+We reserve the right to cancel your service without refund if your "unlimited" rights are abused, or if illegal content is asked to be put on the sites.